Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Effect of the stellar population on a single subhalo

-The situation is quite different when considering the complimentary effect of disk shocking \ie{}\ the gravitational shocking induced by the smooth potential of the disk rather than each individual star.
-In that latter case, the duration of the encounter is the disk-crossing time $t_{\rm cross}\sim z_{\rm d}/v_{\rm z}$ where $z_{\rm d}$ is the typical scale-height of the disk and $v_{\rm z}$ the subhalo crossing speed along the perpendicular direction.
+The situation is quite different when considering the complementary effect of disk shocking \ie~the gravitational shocking induced by the smooth potential of the disk rather than that of each individual star.
+In that case, the encounter duration is the disk-crossing time $t_{\rm cross}\sim z_{\rm d}/v_{\rm z}$ where $z_{\rm d}$ is the typical scale-height of the disk and $v_{\rm z}$ the subhalo crossing speed along the perpendicular direction.
 Because $z_{\rm d}\gg b_{\rm max}$, the impulse approximation breaks down more often in this case and adiabatic invariance must be accounted for to get accurate results \cite{Weinberg1994,Weinberg1994a}.
+This was discussed earlier around \refeq{Delta_E_d}.